 In order to ensure that the Company will be able to continue as a going concern, the Board continuously monitors forecast and actual cash flows and matches the maturity profiles of assets and liabilities.
-The Board has also considered the impact of the war in Ukraine and conflict in the Middle East subsequent to the year end, and does not believe that these will have a significant impact on the Company's capital or its ability to continue as a going concern.
+The Board has also considered the impact of the Covid-19 pandemic subsequent to the year end, and does not believe that this will have a significant impact on the Company's capital or its ability to continue as a going concern.
 The Company has no external borrowings.